looeyirl/looeyirl/README.md

 - I'll have c*h in my name when i want to be intracted with, if not w2i.

+- i am hypersenitive and will easily get worried about small things/words.

 <img width="1280" height="715" alt="IMG_0791" src="https://github.com/user-attachments/assets/56fa690b-9503-4bf5-bcae-940af48670da" />